A faulty software update causes havoc worldwide for airlines, hospitals and governments

 Affected hospitals had problems with appointment systems, forcing them to suspend patient visits and cancel some surgeries.

-“So if anything happens, it would be as a result of not having the surgery this morning,” Baulos said in an interview.
+“It does really make you just realize how much we rely on technology and how scary it is,” Baulos said in an interview.
 She said her father was waiting at Baptist Hospital to find out what will happen next.
 A phone message left with the hospital was not immediately returned.

+American Express said it temporarily had some difficulties processing transactions, while TD Bank responded to online complaints by saying it was working to “restore” customers’ ability to access their accounts.

 Elsewhere, people experienced minor inconveniences, including trouble ordering ahead at Starbucks, causing long lines to form at some of the coffee chain's stores.